coupergateway/couper/docs/REFERENCE.md

 The `api` block bundles endpoints under a certain `base_path`.

-&#9888; If an error occurred for api endpoints the response gets processed as json error with an error body payload.
+&#9888; If an error occurred for api endpoints the response gets processed as JSON error with an error body payload.
 This can be customized via `error_file`.

 |Block name|Context|Label|Nested block(s)|
 | :-----------| :-----------| :-----------| :-----------|